Skip to main content

 Students will learn about federation, democracy and the Australian Parliament, as well as hear first-hand from the Speaker and their local member on what a typical day looks like in their electorate and when they are in Canberra for sitting weeks.

-Over three days, the Speaker will visit:
+Over two days, the Speaker will visit:

 About the Parliament in Schools program